Earth calls for action

 A world first

-Our strategy is to develop and offer fossil-free steel on a commercial basis already in 2026 as the first steel company in the world to do so.
-Together with our partners and customers, we will create fossil-free value chains, from the mine all the way to the end-product.
+Our strategy is to develop and offer fossil-free steel on a commercial basis already in 2026, the first company in the world to do so.
+Together with our partners and customers, we are establishing fossil-free value chains, from the mine all the way to the end-product.

 SSAB Zero™